snowplow-archive/snowplow.github.com/_posts/2015-02-16-snowplow-android-tracker-0.3.0-released.md

 tracker.trackUnstructuredEvent(json);
 {% endhighlight %}

+This will be transmitted to Snowplow in the following JSON envelope:

+{% highlight json %}
+{
+    "schema": "iglu:com.acme/save_game/jsonschema/1-0-0",
+    "data": {
+        "levelName": "Barrels o' Fun",
+        "levelIndex": 23
+    }
+}
+{% endhighlight %}

+Similarly, you now associate custom contexts with a given event at tracking time using the `context List<SelfDescribingJson>` argument.

-For more information on SelfDescribingJson's and how to use them please visit the [Technical Documentation][android-manual-self].
+For more information on `SelfDescribingJson` and how to use it please check out the [Technical Documentation][android-manual-self].

-The Android Tracker is the first tracker to enforce the need for a valid SelfDescribingJson to be created before it is allowed to be sent as a custom-context or an unstructured event.
-Something that the other trackers will be moving to in the future.
+The Android Tracker is the first tracker to enforce valid `SelfDescribingJson`s for custom contexts and unstructured events in the type system.
+Expect something similar to be rolled out to other trackers in the near future.

 <h2><a name="subject-functions">4.
 New Subject functions</a></h2>